AmandaOliver/React16-examples/README.md

 ## Render props

 A render prop is a function prop that a component uses to know what to render.
-This is a very useful technique for sharing code between components, not a new feature, which has become popular recently.
+This is a very useful technique for sharing code between components (not a new feature) which has become popular recently.

 Here's a generic overview: